- WIND INSTRUMENTS

 ‘… the breakneck work is demanding in its use of octaves, double stops and left- and right-hand pizzicatos.
 Nonetheless, Bobop lies well on the instrument.’ – Stringendo Magazine

 Tri (six violas), 2007, three movements. c.10’00”.
 The first movement was premiered at the International Music Academy of Solsona in Spain in 2007 and later by the violas of the Helsinki Symphony Orchestra.
-All three movements were performed at the Royal Welsh College of Music & Drama in 2008, at the Royal Academy of Music in 2012 and at the Guildhall School of Music in 2016.
+All three movements were performed at the Royal Welsh College of Music & Drama in 2008, at the Royal Academy of Music in 2012 and at the Guildhall School of Music in both 2016 and 2017.

 Score and parts are available from Comus Edition.